mit-rss/wall_follower_sim/README.md

     ros2 launch wall_follower launch_test.launch.py

 You can view the tests running in `rviz`.
+Note that you can visualize the target end position by adding the "/end_position_marker" topic to rviz.

 <br />